If you want to get your full licence, you will need to take a motorcycle theory test which is sat at a DVSA Theory Test Centre.

 Hazard Perception Test

 Before you start the hazard perception test, you’ll be shown a video about how it works.
 You’ll then watch 14 video clips.
-The clips each:
+These clips will:

 You get points for spotting the developing hazards as soon as they start to happen.
 A developing hazard is something that would cause you to take action, like changing speed or direction.